archevel/archevel.github.io/_posts/2021-02-16-modding-valheim-dedicated-server.markdown

 layout: post
 title:  "Adding single person sleep to multiplayer Valheim server"
 date:   2021-02-16 13:00:00 +0000
-categories: docker docker-compose haproxy
+categories: valheim modding
 ---

-Disclaimer: I give NO guarantees that the below doesn't mess up you Valheim game or characters!
+__Disclaimer: I give NO guarantees that the below doesn't mess up you Valheim game or characters!__

 Like many others I recently stared playing Valheim with a few friends.
 It is a nice co-op PvE game in a viking setting.
 However, one slight anoyance was the inability of triggering sleep unless ALL players on the server got into bed.
 So I decided to explore the code a bit using disassembly and see if I could modify the behaviour.
 I downloaded the Valheim dedicated server and installed [dnSpy](https://github.com/dnSpy/dnSpy).
 Using dnSpy I then opened the assembly `assembly_valheim.dll` which on my windows machine was found at `C:\Program Files (x86)\Steam\steamapps\common\Valheim dedicated server\valheim_server_Data\Managed` (this will depend a bit on where you decide to install the Valheim dedicated server).